 The artwork above “Angels Ascending from the Land of Israel” is in the collection of The Israel Museum in Jerusalem.
 I created it at a graphics center affiliated with the museum.
 It shows digitized Rembrandt angels going up from a NASA satellite image of the Land of Israel.

-These cyberangels will be animated and fly via digital technologies from Jerusalem in Israel into art museums in the twelve US states having places named JerUSAlem.
+These cyberangels will be animated and fly via digital technologies from Jerusalem in Israel into art museums and art schools in the twelve US states having places named JerUSAlem.
 This digital art event will be a contemporary realization of the biblical commentary that angels go up on Jacob’s ladder from the Land of Israel and come down throughout the world.

-I am working with students at Emunah College School of the Arts in Jerusalem to create videos of everyday life in Israel from which the cyberangels will emerge.
 Now that the US Embassy is in Jerusalem, I propose an exhibition of photographs of the 20 JerUSAlems in USA with a documentation of the cyberangels' flight from Israel to museums, colleges, art schools, churches, synagogues, bookstores, and homes in Alabama, Arkansas, Georgia, Maryland, Michigan, New York, North Carolina, Ohio, Rhode Island, Utah, and Vermont.

 The cyberangel launching events from the capital of Israel will correspond with the launching of my book Through a Bible Lens: Biblical Insights for Smartphone Photography and Social Media (HarperCollins).
 See the book’s blog http://throughabiblelens.blogspot.com and scroll down for descriptions of some of my earlier events: “Cyberangels Circle the Globe via AT&T Satellites” seen by millions, and The New York Times article “Artist’s Angel to Fly by Computer.”

 See my article in The Times of Israel https://blogs.timesofisrael.com/jerusalem-usa-see-the-20-jerusalems-in-usa/